- Do you have an information packet for me to read?

 - How are young people involved in the volunteer program?

-High school students age 16 and over make up almost 15% of our blood donors!
+Students age 16 and over make up almost 15% of our blood donors!
 In addition, student leaders often organize and run blood drives at their schools or through organizations to which they belong.
 Opportunities also are available for young people interested in exploring Service Learning projects or volunteering as part of a class requirement.
-Please inquire by contacting Phil Losacker, Coordinator, Volunteer Services.
+Please inquire by contacting Volunteer Services.